The Practitioner Training for the Map of Meaning

 • Designing processes and interventions to help others access more meaningful work and living

-• Using different techniques of working with the map: creative, analytical and somatic.
+• Using different techniques and modalities of working with the Map: creative, analytical and somatic.

 Be part of the Map of Meaning Global Community of Certified Practitioners for: